-\paragraph{\textbf{Summary and outlook.}} We have proposed a strategy to enhance the sensitivity of the next-generation ton-scale experiment to the effective Majorana neutrino mass by performing a combined analysis of ground-state and excited-state $0\nu\beta\beta$ decays.
-Large natural xenon time projection chambers are well-suited for detecting excited-state decays with high efficiency.
-A systematic study using realistically achievable experiment parameters is carried out for \nuclide[136]{Xe}, focusing on the PandaX-xT and XLZD experiments.
-Reference results are obtained through detector background simulations.
-However, the exact improvement depends on the choice of NMEs and the experimental parameter settings.
-We demonstrate that the combined analysis can enhance the sensitivity to the effective neutrino mass by more than a factor of two in a nominal scenario, and by up to an order of magnitude in an ideal case.
-This enhancement could allow future experiments to probe below the minimum mass scale associated with the inverted mass ordering within the next decade.
+Next-generation ton-scale $0\nu\beta\beta$ experiments are under development with the goal of probing the lower boundary of the inverted-mass-ordering region, but the large uncertainties in NMEs remain a major limiting factor.
+Under these conditions, any improvement in sensitivity becomes particularly valuable.
+In this Letter, we have proposed a strategy to enhance the sensitivity to the effective Majorana mass in such experiments by performing a combined analysis of ground-state and excited-state $0\nu\beta\beta$ decays in a single experiment.
+Large natural-xenon time projection chambers are particularly well suited for detecting excited-state decays with high efficiency.
+Using realistic experimental parameters for \nuclide[136]{Xe}, and focusing on the PandaX-xT and XLZD configurations, we estimate reference sensitivities based on illustrative background simulations.
+While the precise enhancement depends on the choice of NMEs and specific detector settings, the combined analysis has been shown to improve the sensitivity to the effective neutrino mass by more than a factor of two in a nominal scenario and by up to an order of magnitude under ideal conditions.
+Such an improvement enhances the prospect that next-generation experiments could fully cover the effective neutrino-mass parameter space associated with the inverted ordering.